 What began as the American European Express of 1989, transformed into the American Orient Express (AOE) in 1994 following the former's down in the fall of 1991.
 The Orient (which held no ties to Europe's legendary Orient Express) was marketed as an ultra-luxurious tourist attraction operating various trips around the country.
 In his article, "Cruisin' On The AOE," from the February, 2000 issue of Trains Magazine, author Karl Zimmerann notes it was the most opulent train to grace America's rails since the Atchison, Topeka & Santa Fe's de-Luxe of 1911.
 The AOE carried degrees of success, running as part of a larger tourist experience hosted by Trans Texas Rail, Inc. and Reiseburo Mittelthurgau, a tour company based in Switzerland.
 Despite aggressive marketing, breathtaking scenery, and incredible accommodations, the high price of a ticket and economic downturn which began in 2007, resulted in American Orient's bankruptcy the following years.
 Trains, which operated in conjunction with Amtrak, ceased after August, 2008.
 You can read here about the AEO's history and train consist.

-The Sierra Madre Express could be described, somewhat, as the southern version of the Rocky Mountaineer.
-It is operated and maintained by North American Rail Adventures which hosts a number of other excursions throughout North America.
-These trips, originally launched by Peter M. Robbins in 1986, take you back to the days of yore in railroading's "Silver Age" of streamliners, freshly-prepared meals, and high-class accommodations.
-There are five restored cars available to enjoy during the trip.
-They include the Arizona (A lounge-observation manufactured by Pullman for the Northern Pacific in 1946.
-It accommodates 22 guests, boasts four double sleeping compartments, one drawing room with its own toilet, and an open wet bar.), Ing.
+The Sierra Madre Express could be described as the southern version of the Rocky Mountaineer.
+It was operated and maintained by North American Rail Adventures which hosted a number of other excursions throughout North America.
+These trips, originally launched by Peter M. Robbins in 1986, hearkened back to the days of yore in railroading's "Silver Age" of streamliners, freshly-prepared meals, and high-class accommodations.
+There were five restored cars available during the trip.
+They included the Arizona (A lounge-observation manufactured by Pullman for the Northern Pacific in 1946.
+It accommodated 22 guests, boasted four double sleeping compartments, one drawing room with its own toilet, and an open wet bar.), Ing.
 Ballesteros FCP (This car was manufactured by American Car & Foundry in 1949 for Union Pacific.
-It was originally a crew dormitory/baggage car and currently features eight staterooms carrying a sink, toilet and twin lower beds.), Divisadero (This car was also built by American Car & Foundry in 1949 for Union Pacific.
+It was originally a crew dormitory/baggage car and later rebuilt into eight staterooms carrying a sink, toilet and twin lower beds.), Divisadero (This car was also built by American Car & Foundry in 1949 for Union Pacific).

 It carries eight additional state rooms and also features an open-end observation platform/porch.), Tucson (What could easily be argued as the train's keynote car, the Tucson is a lightweight diner-dome built by American Car & Foundry in 1955 for Union Pacific.
 It has been fully restored for its original purpose.), and Chile Verde (This car was manufacture by Pullman in 1946 for Great Northern's flagship Empire Builder.
 It features roomettes, a general bathroom, small kitchen, and dining area).
 This rail tour experience begins in Tucson, Arizona and travels south to the Mexican border at Nogales and passes through the country's breathtaking Copper Canyon while providing travelers with fabulously scenic views of central Mexico.
 Trains operate as far as Creel/Divisadero.
 While the Sierra Madre Express would be not considered quite as luxurious as the Rocky Mountaineer it is nevertheless one of the premier rail tour experiences throughout North America.
 To learn more and book a trip aboard this vacation destination please click here to visit their website.